appbaseio/reactivesearch/content/docs/hosting/BYOC.md

 sidebar: 'docs'
 ---

-Already have ElasticSearch hosted with AWS, Elastic Cloud or hosting it yourself?
+Already have ElasticSearch hosted with AWS, Elastic Cloud or planning to hosting it yourself?
-You can now access all of [Appbase.io](https://arc-site.netlify.com) features like [search preview](/docs/search/Preview), [actionable analytics](/docs/analytics/Overview/) and [granular security](/docs/security/Credentials/) with any ElasticSearch cluster hosted anywhere with our `Bring Your Own Cluster` deployment mode.
+You can now access all of Appbase.io features such as [search preview](/docs/search/Preview), [actionable analytics](/docs/analytics/Overview/) and [granular security](/docs/security/Credentials/) with an ElasticSearch cluster hosted anywhere with the `Bring Your Own Cluster` deployment mode.

-> 🆕 We're making Appbase.io available as a cloud-native software under the codename [Arc](https://arc-site.netlify.com).
+> 🆕 We're making Appbase.io available as a cloud-native software under the codename [Arc](https://arc-dashboard.appbase.io).

 ![](/images/byoc.png)